Christina Baker Kline

 Christina Baker Kline (born 1964) is an American novelist.
 She is the author of seven novels, including Orphan Train, and has co-authored or edited five non-fiction books.
 Kline is a Geraldine R. Dodge Foundation Fellowship recipient.

 Background

 She was born in Cambridge, England, and raised in Cambridge, the American South, and in Maine.
-She is a graduate of Yale (BA in English), Cambridge University (MA in literature), and the University of Virginia (MFA), where she was a Henry Hoyns Fellow in fiction writing.
+She is a graduate of Yale University (BA in English), Cambridge University (MA in literature), and the University of Virginia (MFA), where she was a Henry Hoyns Fellow in fiction writing.

+Kline has been a resident of Montclair, New Jersey.

 Teaching career

 Kline served as Writer-in-Residence at Fordham University from 2007 to 2011, where she taught graduate and undergraduate creative writing and literature.